 All students who have been accepted for admission must submit a \$400 enrollment deposit as confirmation of their intent to enroll; the deposit secures their place at Wilson.
 Receipt of the enrollment deposit allows the Office of Admissions to inform all other offices of the student's intent to enroll.
-The enrollment deposit for students who will enroll in the fall semester is not due until May 1; the spring semester enrollment deposit is due on Jan.
-2. Enrollment deposits are not refundable.
+The preferred enrollment deposit deadline for students who will enroll in the fall semester is May 1; the spring semester enrollment deposit is due on Jan.
+9. Enrollment deposits are not refundable.